mamorum/poml/doc/user-guide.md

 ## 2. Limitation
+### 2.1.
+XML tags
 Poml does not support all XML tags of `pom.xml`.
 To use unsupported XML tags, we can write "Layout Section".

+### 2.2.
+Validation
+Validation is implemented only a little in Poml.
+Because it is implemented in Maven.

 ## 3. Config Section